jishnujayakumar/MLRC2020-EmbedKGQA/README.md

     - ```bash
       docker run -itd --rm --runtime=nvidia -v /raid/kgdnn/:/raid/kgdnn/ --name embedkgqa__4567 -e NVIDIA_VISIBLE_DEVICES=4,5,6,7  -p 7777:7777 jishnup/embed_kgqa:latest
       ```
+    - All the required packages, code, datasets, models{pretrained and trained} are readily available in [3].
 - The experiments have been done using [2].
 The requirements.txt packages' version have been set accordingly.
 This may vary w.r.t.
 [1].
 - `KGQA/LSTM` and `KGQA/RoBERTa` directory nomenclature hasn't been changed to avoid unnecessary confusion w.r.t. the original codebase[1].